AMID Logo E-BAY Logo

 Class 4.3.
 Substances that, in contact with water, emit flammable gases

 Class 5.1.
-Oxidizing substances (agents) by yielding oxygen increases the risk and intensity of a fire
+Oxidizing substances (agents), by yielding oxygen, increase the risk and intensity of a fire

 Class 5.2.
 Organic peroxides - most will burn rapidly and are sensitive to impact or friction